criblpacks/cribl-splunk-forwarder-windows-classic-events-to-json/README.md

 ---
 ## **Release Notes**
 ---
+**1.1.6** - 2023-05-05: Fix Powershell whitespace cleanup.

-**1.1.5** - 2022-04-20: Separate the Pack Routes for PowerShell, XML in Message, and the rest of the events into their own Routes and removed all Final Flags from the pipelines.
+**1.1.5** - 2023-04-20: Separate the Pack Routes for PowerShell, XML in Message, and the rest of the events into their own Routes and removed all Final Flags from the pipelines.
 Reduced the lookup tables to a single allow list by EventCode.

-**1.1.4** - 2022-03-31: Pull EventCode and SourceName to top level fields to ensure that signature_id, src and dst fields are created.
+**1.1.4** - 2023-03-31: Pull EventCode and SourceName to top level fields to ensure that signature_id, src and dst fields are created.

-**1.1.3** - 2022-03-31: The Search-time operation sequence of Splunk will perform the transforms before the KV_MODE.
+**1.1.3** - 2023-03-31: The Search-time operation sequence of Splunk will perform the transforms before the KV_MODE.
 Since the Windows TA isn't designed for JSON, the recommended approach is to send across the top level index-time fields.

 ```
 ______________________________________________________________________________